GradAlign: Gradient-Aligned Data Selection for LLM Reinforcement Learning

 \subsection{Experimental Setup}

 \paragraph{RL Framework} All experiments are conducted using GRPO~\citep{shao2024deepseekmath}.
-We use a sparse binary reward that indicates whether the final answer is correct, and all rewards are provided using Qwen2.5-72B-Instruct as the judge.
+We use a sparse binary reward indicating whether the final answer is correct, and all rewards are provided by Qwen2.5-72B-Instruct as the judge.
 We train base models in the 1.5B--8B range, and the model used in each setting is stated with the corresponding scenario below.
 Detailed RL training hyperparameters can be found in Appendix~\ref{app:hyper-parameters}.
 Recalling the three scenarios mentioned in Section~\ref{sec:app-scenario}, we conduct experiments to inspect each of them.

-\paragraph{Scenario 1: Distinguishability Test with Noisy Rewards} To rigorously assess the selector's capacity to discriminate valid learning signals from stochastic noise, we establish a controlled experiment involving systematic perturbation of the training set.
-We train Qwen3-8B-Base on the DAPO training corpus~\cite{yu2025dapo}, we introduce controlled corruptions to 50\% of the samples, whereby rewards are decoupled from model outputs and instead sampled from a Bernoulli distribution ($p=0.5$).
-This procedure generates a subset of data that statistically mimics the difficulty of ``complex'' problems (50\% pass rate) while devoid of helpful gradient information.
+\paragraph{Scenario 1: Distinguishability Test with Noisy Rewards} To rigorously assess the selector's capacity to discriminate valid learning signals from stochastic noise, we conduct a controlled experiment that systematically perturbs the training set.
+We train Qwen3-8B-Base on the DAPO training corpus~\citep{yu2025dapo}, introducing controlled corruptions to 50\% of the samples, whereby rewards are decoupled from model outputs and instead sampled from a Bernoulli distribution ($p=0.5$).
+This procedure generates a subset of data that statistically mimics the difficulty of ``complex'' problems (50\% pass rate) while being devoid of helpful gradient information.

-\paragraph{Scenario 2: Unbalanced Dataset} To evaluate alignment capabilities under distributional shift, we train Qwen2.5-1.5B-Math on a heterogeneous dataset comprising 4k Countdown Game problems~\cite{gandhi2024stream}, 20k WebInstruct problems, and 10k DAPO problems~\cite{yu2025dapo}.
-Given that the target domain (Countdown Game) constitutes merely $\approx$10\% of the aggregate pool, this setting challenges methods to retrieve domain-specific knowledge from imbalanced distributions.
+\paragraph{Scenario 2: Unbalanced Dataset} To evaluate alignment capabilities under distributional shift, we train Qwen2.5-1.5B-Math on a heterogeneous dataset comprising 4k Countdown Game problems~\citep{gandhi2024stream}, 20k WebInstruct problems, and 10k DAPO problems~\citep{yu2025dapo}.
+Given that the target domain (Countdown Game) constitutes only $\approx$12\% of the aggregate pool, this setting challenges methods to retrieve domain-specific problems from an imbalanced distribution.
 We employ a selection ratio of $q=20$ (selecting the top 5\%), with validation and test sets consisting exclusively of Countdown Game problems.

-\paragraph{Scenario 3: Low-Utility Training Data} In this setting, we utilize the WebInstruct-filtered-unverified dataset~\cite{general-reasoner} as the training set, which is a large-scale collection (808k problems) gathered from internet sources that represents typical noisy, uncurated training data.
+\paragraph{Scenario 3: Low-Utility Training Data} The training set is the WebInstruct-filtered-unverified dataset~\citep{general-reasoner}, a large-scale collection (808k problems) gathered from internet sources and reflecting typical noisy, uncurated training data.
 For the two Qwen3-8B-Base settings, we apply a preliminary difficulty filter (pass rates $\in [0.2, 0.8]$) before selection to improve computational efficiency.
 We consider three target domains.